Who couldn’t use a substance that increases their resistance to stress these days?

 Out of the tens of thousands of medicinal herbs, ginseng is one of the few that’s a household name in the west.
 Used to combat fatigue and boost concentration, in TCM, this adaptogen greatly tonifies the primal Qi, restores the pulse, tonifies the Spleen, benefits the Lungs, generates fluids and calms the Spirit.
 As we’ve seen with the other adaptogens on this list, there’s quite a bit of crossover between Chinese herbal theory and modern herbalism uses in regards to adaptogens.
 With ginseng, it’s no different; it’s used to balance the nervous system, which is essentially what “calming the Spirit” does.

 Technically, Eleuthero is not real ginseng because it lacks the therapeutic compounds called ginsenosides.
-But it does contain eleutherosides, which do produce adaptogenic effects, which include improving mental and physical performance during periods of stress.
+But it does contain eleutherosides, which do produce adaptogenic effects, which include supporting mental and physical performance during periods of stress.

 Eleuthero was the focus of the first studies on adaptogens in the modern era.
 It was administered to Soviet soldiers, long-haul truck drivers and athletes during the mid-20th century.
 But for thousands of years, Ci Wu Jia has been used, like the other adaptogens above, to nourish Qi and strengthen Spleen and Kidney function, as well as calm the spirit.